If your website is not attracting Sunday visitors and engaging your members, you’re not alone.

 June 4th Men’s Fishing Trip.
 Sign-up sheet on the bulletin board.
 We need to know how many are going.

 When this kind of announcement appears on a church website, it suggests that the church is insular — living in its own world and not really open to newcomers — because the information newcomers need is just not there.
 Fortunately, this appearance is easy to change, simply by adding missing information.
 For any entry on a church web calendar or any announcement about a class, meeting, social gathering or any other event, answer these questions: Who, what, when, where, why, how, and how much?
 Then, always give the visitor to your website a way to respond or request more information, right now.

 Here is a visitor-friendly version of the above announcements:

 Men’s Fishing Trip!
 If you love fishing or just want to get away with the guys, join us for a five-hour chartered fishing trip on June 4.
 We will meet at 8 a.m. and carpool from the church to Muskegon, where we’ll catch a boat to go fishing for salmon, steelhead and trout.
 We’ll be sharing the charter cost ($375) and the cost of gas for the trip.
 Sign up by May 15 if you want to go.
 To reserve your spot or get more information, please contact us.
 (A link to a contact form should be provided.)

-Download our Caring Communicator’s Checklist to ensure that you always have and publish complete information on your website.
+Download our Caring Communicator’s Worksheet to ensure that you always have and publish complete information on your website.